kahawai-sre/msdndevtest/README.md

 4. Sign in to the Azure Portal as myadmin@mynewdomain.onmicrosoft.com
 5. In the Azure Active Directory service view, select users, select the user to confgiure licensing for, select "Licenses" and add an assignment for E5 and Powerapps as required.

-## Connect your MSDN Enterprise Azure Devops instance to the new AAD tenant:
+## Activate your MSDN Enterprise Azure Devops instance and connect to the new AAD tenant:
-1. Log on to the Azure Portal as a GLobal Admin
+1. Log on to the Azure Portal as a Global Admin
 2. Add a new user, and select "Invite guest"
 3. Enter yor corporate account email address e.g. corpuser@corpdomain.com
 4. Under Roles, add the corpuser@corpdomain.com guest user as a "Azure DevOps Administrator" (may need GLobal Admin?)